0xnonso/deadman-safe/README.md

 # deadman-safe(dms)
 safe module that updates a safe's signers and threshold if the safe has being dormant(not active) for a period of time. dms uses [axiom](axiom.xyz) to safely check offchain when the safe's latest tx occured and triggers a deadman switch by updating the safe onchain based on the result.
+NOTE: dms can only detect a tx made directly from the safe and cannot detect any tx made from the safe through a module.

 ## motivation
 <div align="center"><img src="assets/asset1.png" height="370" width="520"/></div>